- Our Story

 Streeterville is a classic Chicago neighborhood just east of Michigan Ave.
-Popular attraction such as the iconic Drake Hotel, Navy Pier, and John Hancock to list a few.
+Popular attractions such as the iconic Drake Hotel, Navy Pier, and John Hancock to list a few.
 To the North lies Oak St which turns into North Lake Shore Dr. Streeterville is mainly compiled residential condo real estate and has many commercial and hospital presence in the community.
 You can find Streeterville condos for sale and apartments for rent.
 There are many options when it comes to renting in a Streeterville rental building.
 Read More

 Streeterville is a neighborhood in the Near North Side community area of Chicago.
 This neighborhood started out as a sandbar and a landfill, and has now turned into some of the most sought after real estate not only in Chicago, but in the U.S. Streeterville has undergone a lot of development in the early 21st century.
 Numerous empty lots have been converted into commercial and residential properties.